Student "Right to Know" Information

 Grievances, complaints & concerns

 Iowa Valley Community College District and Ellsworth Community College desire to resolve student grievances, complaints and concerns in an expeditious, fair and amicable manner.
 ECC students residing outside of the state of Iowa while attending classes who desire to resolve a grievance should follow the College's grievance procedure on pages 16-17 in the ECC student handbook.
-However, if an issue cannot be resolved internally, you may file a complaint with either the Higher Learning Commission (www.ncahigherlearningcommission.org; ph.
-312-263-0456) or the Iowa Department of Education (515-281-0319).
+In the event that a complaint cannot be satisfied through one of these avenues, the Iowa College Student Aid Commission (ICSAC) is authorized to receive and review complaints from students.
+You may contact ICSAC to register a complaint at https://www.iowacollegeaid.gov/content/constituent-request-review.
+If an issue cannot be resolved through ICSAC, you may file a complaint with either the Iowa Department of Education (515-281-0319) or the Higher Learning Commission (https://www.ncahlc.org/; ph.
+312-263-0456).

 The College believes in maintaining an educational environment that is positive and productive for its students.
 Occasionally, a student may claim that he or she has experienced an alleged violation, misinterpretation, or misapplication of IVCCD Board policies, rules and regulations; or has been unfairly treated by an IVCCD employee or another student; or that the contractual relationship between the student and IVCCD has been breached.
 When these situations arise, students should follow the Student Grievance Procedure.
 For all other complaints and feedback, the student should follow the Student Feedback/Complaint Procedure.
 Forms are found in the Dean of Students & Academic Affairs' office as well as here: